-REQUIREMENTS - The organization shall: a. describe the process for designing its remuneration policies and for determining remuneration, including: i. whether independent highest governance body members or an independent remuneration committee oversees the process for determining remuneration; ii. how the views of stakeholders (including shareholders) regarding remuneration are sought and taken into consideration; iii. whether remuneration consultants are involved in determining remuneration and, if so, whether they are independent of the organization, its highest governance body and senior executives; report the results of votes of stakeholders (including shareholders) on remuneration policies and proposals, if applicable.
-GUIDANCE Remuneration policies are established to ensure that the remuneration arrangements help recruit, motivate, and retain the highest governance body members, senior executives, and other employees .
-Remuneration policies further support the organization's strategy and contribution to sustainable development and align with stakeholders' interests.
+- describe the process for designing its remuneration policies and for determining remuneration, including: - i. whether independent highest governance body members or an independent remuneration committee oversees the process for determining remuneration; - ii. how the views of stakeholders (including shareholders) regarding remuneration are sought and taken into consideration; - whether remuneration consultants are involved in determining remuneration and, if so, whether they are independent of the organization, its highest governance body and senior executives; - b. report the results of votes of stakeholders (including shareholders) on remuneration policies and proposals, if applicable.

+Remuneration policies are established to ensure that the remuneration arrangements help recruit, motivate, and retain the highest governance body members, senior executives, and other employees.
+Remuneration policies further support the organization's strategy and contribution to sustainable-development and align with stakeholders' interests.